It’s a Lovely Building, For What That’s WadsWorth

 My visit to this place came at the end of a full day of traveling around central Connecticut for CTMQ.
 I had some food stops and a bunch of National Historic Landmark stops down in New Haven, but looking back upon that day, it’s interesting to note that I went to six “museums” that not many people would call museums.
 The Wadsworth Mansion was the sixth.

-I do remember thinking at the time of putting my day’s itinerary together that this was sort of odd –that I wasn’t going to any museum museums.
-But then again, I take a perverse pride in this and I think it give this website its uniqueness.
-I think I make a pretty compelling case for the “museum-ness” of all six places and am quite positive they are all worth visiting.
+I do remember thinking at the time of putting my day’s itinerary together that this was sort of odd – that I wasn’t going to any museum museums.
+But then again, I take a perverse pride in this and I think it gives this website its uniqueness.

-Moreover, you very well may be thinking that this place will lead you over to CTMQ pages about the Wadsworth Atheneum, you’d very well be wrong.
+Now, you very well may be thinking that this place will lead you over to CTMQ pages about the Wadsworth Atheneum, you’d very well be wrong.
 I’m fairly certain the Wadsworth this place is named after is of no relation to that Wadsworth.
 But please, don’t think for a second that this Wadsworth isn’t “worth” his “wad” in gold.
-This guy is responsible for this place, Wadsworth State Park (CTMQ Visit), Wadsworth Falls (CTMQ Visit), the deKoven House, the Rockfall Foundation and a cool sort of outdoor tree museum a short ways away… (CTMQ Visit here).
+This guy is responsible for this place, Wadsworth State Park, Wadsworth Falls, the deKoven House, the Rockfall Foundation and a cool sort of outdoor tree museum a short ways away…

 Now, I would guess that 99% of those who come to this page are here to poke around about holding your wedding at the mansion.
 If you are one of those 99% and you are still reading this for some strange reason, I urge you to stick around.
 Wouldn’t it be cool to be able to talk with your guests about the fascinating history of the mansion and the grounds at which you’re getting married?